jsenko/quarkus-github-bot/src/main/resources/templates/triagePRWelcome.md

-Thank you for reporting an issue!
+Thank you for creating a pull request!

 Pinging @{#for r in reviewers}{r}{#if hasNext}, @{/if}{/for} to respond or triage.